Enabling CORS for a REST API resource - Amazon API Gateway

 • Access-Control-Allow-Origin

-Enabling CORS support for Lambda or HTTP proxy integrations
+Enabling CORS support for proxy integrations

 The following example Lambda functions return the required CORS headers: